ABRG-Models/morphologica/README.md

 *A selection of visualisations made with morphologica. **A** 2D graphs. **B** A self-organising map simulation (orientation preference maps). **C** Three dimensional quiver plot. **D** gene driven reaction diffusion model. **E** Debugging a large model.*

-Although it need not be incorporated into your actual simulation, morphologica does also provide classes that you might find useful.
+Although it need not be incorporated into your actual simulation, morphologica does also provide maths classes that you might find useful.
 Examples include:

-* **[morph::HexGrid](https://github.com/ABRG-Models/morphologica/blob/main/morph/HexGrid.h)** and **[morph::CartGrid](https://github.com/ABRG-Models/morphologica/blob/main/morph/CartGrid.h)**: classes for running simulations on hexagonal or Cartesian grids (managing all the neighbour relationships between elements and allowing you to specific various boundary shapes for your domain).
+* **[morph::HexGrid](https://github.com/ABRG-Models/morphologica/blob/main/morph/HexGrid.h)** and **[morph::Grid](https://github.com/ABRG-Models/morphologica/blob/main/morph/Grid.h)**: classes for running simulations on hexagonal or Cartesian grids (managing all the neighbour relationships between elements and allowing you to specific various boundary shapes for your domain).
 See also **[morph::ColourBarVisual](https://github.com/ABRG-Models/morphologica/blob/main/morph/ColourBarVisual.h)** to draw colour bars for your **[morph::ColourMap](https://github.com/ABRG-Models/morphologica/blob/main/morph/ColourMap.h)** of choice.